cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ## Configuration Script

-To simplify [configuring the class](#configuring-the-class-to-define-a-durable-object-namespace), we've included a [shell script](/publish-durable-object.sh) to automate the curl commands.
+To simplify [configuring the namespace and class](#configuring-the-class-to-define-a-durable-object-namespace), we've included a [shell script](/publish-durable-object.sh) to automate the curl commands.
 Once Wrangler support is implemented, this shell script will no longer be necessary.